Why write a short cover letter?

 Short cover letter example for company without job openings

 You can find dozens of cover letters — short, long and everything in between — in our cover letter examples library that you can easily customize.
-Try our top-rated Cover Letter Builder for quicker writing and get a fully personalized letter in minutes!
+Try our top-rated Cover Letter Generator for quicker writing and get a fully personalized letter in minutes!

 How to write short cover letters